 The process of obtaining FDA and other required regulatory approvals, including foreign approvals, is expensive, often takes many years and can vary substantially based upon the type, complexity and novelty of the products involved.
 We are not aware of any precedent for the successful commercialization of products based on our technology.
 On January 26, 2006, the FDA approved the first pulmonary insulin product, Exubera.
-This approval has had an impact on and, notwithstanding the voluntary withdrawal of the product from the market by its manufacturer, could still impact the development and registration of AFRESA in different ways, including: Exubera may be used as a reference for safety and efficacy evaluations of AFRESA, and the approval standards set for Exubera may be applied to other products that follow including AFRESA.
-The FDA has advised us that it will regulate AFRESA as a "combination product" because of the complex nature of the system that includes the combination of a new drug (AFRESA) and a new medical device (the MedTone inhaler used to administer the insulin).
-The FDA indicated that the review of a future drug marketing application for AFRESA will involve three separate review groups of the FDA: (1) the Metabolic and Endocrine Drug Products Division; (2) the Pulmonary Drug Products Division; and (3) the Center for Devices and Radiological Health within the FDA that reviews medical devices.
+This approval has had an impact on and, notwithstanding the voluntary withdrawal of the product from the market by its manufacturer, could still impact the development and registration of AFRESA in different ways.
+For example, Exubera may be used as a reference for safety and efficacy evaluations of AFRESA, and the approval standards set for Exubera may be applied to other products that follow including AFRESA.

+On March 16, 2009, we submitted an NDA for AFRESA, which the FDA accepted for review on May 16, 2009.
+The FDA has advised us that it will regulate AFRESA as a "combination product" because of the complex nature of the system that includes the combination of a new drug (AFRESA) and a new medical device (the AFRESA inhaler used to administer the insulin).
+The FDA indicated that the review of our drug marketing application for AFRESA will involve three separate review groups of the FDA: (1) the Metabolic and Endocrine Drug Products Division; (2) the Pulmonary Drug Products Division; and (3) the Center for Devices and Radiological Health, which reviews medical devices.
 We currently understand that the Metabolic and Endocrine Drug Products Division will be the lead group and will obtain consulting reviews from the other two FDA groups.
-The FDA has not made an official final decision in this regard, however, and we can make no assurances at this time about what impact FDA review by multiple groups will have on the review and approval of our product or whether we are correct in our understanding of how AFRESA will be reviewed and approved.
+We can make no assurances at this time about what impact FDA review by multiple groups will have on the timeliness of the FDA's review or the approvability of our product or whether we are correct in our understanding of how AFRESA will be reviewed and approved.